 Fanny struggled to control the angry retort bubbling on her lips.
 What care?
 They both knew she was nothing more than a lowly servant to Mrs Andrews, who had never shown her any care or affection.
 The frown lines on the pious woman’s brow deepened.
 Her rigid faith in her unforgiving god even fostered cruelty to her children when they failed to live up to her exacting standards.
 She only needed the slightest excuse to order her husband to cane the boys or to do it herself.

-Only yesterday Mrs Andrews had insisted on disciplining her small daughter, Alice, for breaking a china teacup.
+Only the day before Mrs Andrews had insisted on disciplining her small daughter, Alice, for breaking a china teacup.
 “Please don’t punish her, Mrs Andrews,” Fanny had pleaded.
-“She’s four years old.
+“She’s only four years old.
 It was an accident.”

 “You’re too soft, girl.
 She needs to learn not to be so clumsy.
 Lock her in the cupboard for the day.
 She can stay in there and think about how she handles my things.”

-Fanny’s lower lip trembled, wondering what punishment she would receive.
-Her employer was merciless.
 Fanny had sensed from the beginning that Mrs Andrews didn’t like her.
+Her next words served to prove Fanny right.

 Panic rose in Fanny’s chest, making it hard for her to breathe.
 “But where am I going to go?” she gasped.